AR2202/Colourful/README.md

 ## Overview

 Colourful is an esoteric/satirical programming language based on [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic).
 Instead of single letters, combinators are named after colours.
 Basic combinators are pre-defined as keywords in the language.
 User defined colours can be introduced *after* they are used.
 Everything that is not a valid colour is a comment, every string is a syntactically valid program.
-The language has "reverse lexical scope", i.e. everything has to be defined *AFTER* it is used.
+The language has "reverse lexical scope", i.e. everything has to be defined *after* it is used.
 Evaluation happens bottom to top and right to left.

 The language was designed as a project in a 2-week programming languages jam.

 ## Syntax

 In Colourful, only pre-defined or user-defined colours have meaning.
-All other characters, including parentheses, are treated as comments.
+All other characters, including parentheses, line breaks, commas, dots, are treated as comments.
+Comments can appear anywhere in the code, including inside colour definitions.
 It is therefore possible to write a program as an entire story or poem, with only the colours having meaning.
 Due to these syntax rules, every program is valid Colourful syntax and it is impossible for syntax errors to occur.
 In a correct implementation of Colourful, parse errors are not possible either, nor are any compilation errors or runtime exceptions.

 Ideally, only ASCII characters should be used in a Colourful program.